Yashraj-Muthyapwar/OTT-Management-System/README.md

 - **Watch History & Recommendations:** Personalized user experience through watch history tracking and content recommendations
 - **Device Management:** Multi-device support for each user
 - **Watchlist Functionality:** Allows users to save content for later viewing
+## Feedback

-❗ If you find this repository helpful, please consider giving it a ⭐.
+If you have any feedback, please reach out to us at muthyapwaryashraj2525@gmail.com ❗ If you find this repository helpful, please consider giving it a ⭐.
 Thanks! ❗